Arthur Dalzell, 13th Earl of Carnwath: Military career

-Receiving his education at East Sheen and Cheltenham, he joined the 12th or Suffolk Regiment as an Ensign in 1870.
+Receiving his education at East Sheen and Cheltenham, Dalzell joined the 12th Suffolk Regiment as an Ensign in 1870.
 The following year he transferred to the 52nd (Oxfordshire) Regiment of Foot and was commissioned a lieutenant on 1 November 1871.
 He had become a supernumerary captain by March 1882, and made full captain on 7 October 1885.
 While he served with his regiment in Malta he first saw active service in Upper Burma between 1891 and 1892.
-By now a Major, he was appointed as Inspector of Gymnasia in Bengal and Punjab he returned to his regular duties in 1896.
+By now a major, he was appointed as Inspector of Gymnasia in Bengal and Punjab before he returned to his regular duties in 1896.
 Further promotions followed and he served in the Second Boer War, seeing action at Paardeberg and other campaigns during the conflict.
-He was made a Companion of the Order of the Bath (CB) on 29 November 1900 for his services there.
+He was appointed a Companion of the Order of the Bath on 29 November 1900 for his services there.

-His sister Lady Maud Rolleston writes about their time in South Africa during the 2nd Boer War in her book "Yeoman service : being the diary of the wife of an imperial yeomanry office during the Boer War".
+Dalzell's sister Lady Maud Rolleston writes about their time in South Africa during the Second Boer War in her book Yeoman service: being the diary of the wife of an imperial yeomanry office during the Boer War.

-Amongst various adventures of her own, she set up a convalescent home for soldiers in Kimberley and helped nurse her badly injured husband Col Lancelot Rolleston back to health.
+Amongst various adventures of her own, she set up a convalescent home for soldiers in Kimberley and helped nurse her badly injured husband, Colonel Lancelot Rolleston, back to health.

 After his return from South Africa, Dalzell became commanding officer of the 1st Battalion, the Oxfordshire Light Infantry.

-Ultimately promoted to the position of honorary Brigadier-General, Dalzell served on the Western Front during World War I.
+Ultimately promoted to the honorary rank of brigadier-general, Dalzell served on the Western Front during the First World War.

 Peer

-Upon the death of his nephew, Ronald Arthur Dalzell, 12th Earl of Carnwath, in 1931 he succeeded to the peerage as Earl of Carnwath and was subsequently elected a Scottish Representative Peer in 1935.
+Upon the death of his nephew, Ronald Arthur Dalzell, 12th Earl of Carnwath, in 1931 Dalzell succeeded to the peerage as Earl of Carnwath and was subsequently elected a Scottish representative peer in 1935.
 He died on 9 March 1941 at his country residence, Sand House, Wedmore, Somerset, England.
 Lady Carnwarth died in 1958.